albizures/vyke-dom/README.md

 	queryAll<HTMLLIElement>('.list-item'), // type given as the class
 	// ^ this query will check `element instanceof HTMLLIElement ))
-// both way are equivalent
+// both ways are equivalent
 const [myDiv, listItems] = unwrap(select(
 	query<HTMLDivElement>('#my-div'), // type given as generic
 	queryAll<HTMLLIElement>('.list-item'), // type given as the class